CUSTOMER JOURNEY MAPPING: 10 SURE-FIRE STEPS TO SUCCESS!

 What Do We Think We Know?

-These are your insights or your working hypotheses that need to be either validated by, or challenged with, additional primary research and learnings.
+These are your insights or working hypotheses that need to be validated by or challenged with additional primary research and learnings.

 What Don’t We Know?

 The knowledge gaps that need to be filled with primary research and/or learnings.